-As a result, some data sets are from my own field (particle physics).
+As a result, one or two data sets are from my own field (particle physics).
 This is both due to my access to data here, but also because particle physics is one of the fields providing billions of measurements.

 Literature